frapplecat/moonup/README.md

 ![footer](readme-images/footer.png)

 * Twitter, Facebook, Instagram, Youtube in the footer along with a contact us link.
-* Turn yellow on hover.
+* Turns yellow on hover.
 * All open in new windows.

 ![back to top](readme-images/back-to-top.png)